ruitong23/auto-object-focus/README.md

 - `--tracking-speed` to define the base movement speed (default `0.2`).
 - `--distance-ratio` to scale how much faster the cursor moves when the target is far from the center (default `2.0`).
 - `--model` to provide a custom YOLO weights file.
-- `--mode` to switch between the desktop cursor controller (`2d`, default) and a relative-input controller suited for 3D applications (`3d`).
-The 3D mode now prefers [PyDirectInput](https://github.com/learncodebygaming/pydirectinput) when available so games that capture the mouse still receive relative motion events.
+- `--monitor` to choose which display should be captured. `0` (default) observes the entire virtual desktop while higher indices select a specific screen from the layout reported by the operating system.
+- `--debug-visualization` to pop up a window showing the YOLO detections used for steering.
+This helps debug tracking issues without affecting the live cursor.

+The controller always emits raw relative mouse input so games that capture the pointer continue to receive motion.
+Ensure [PyDirectInput](https://github.com/learncodebygaming/pydirectinput) is installed so the events are delivered even when the desktop cursor is hidden.

 Press `Ctrl+C` to stop the controller.